 Step 1: Create Categories

 Tags are a great way to organise your uploaded music.
 Live365’s flexible design allows you to create your own Tags for sorting and searching your music library.
 The method of sorting your library is up to you.
 Tags are optional, but recommended, as they can also be used in the creation of Clock Wheels (feature to be released Summer 2018).
-Most commonly, Live365 users sort their media by genre but you could use your Tags organize your library according to track language, artist, decade or mood, for example.
+Most commonly, Live365 users sort their media by genre but you could use your Tags organize your library according to track language, artist, upload date, decade or mood, for example.
 Tags also aid in Playlist creation.